junxit/us-congress-bills-115/metadata.md

 - 2018-01-24 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 115-201.
 - 2018-01-24 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 115-201.
 - 2018-01-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 295.
+- 2018-03-22 — Amendment SA 2225 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Amendment SA 2225 proposed by Senator McConnell for Senator Lankford. (consideration: CR S1973; text: CR S1973) To include Alaska Native organizations in consultations.
+- 2018-03-22 — Measure laid before Senate by unanimous consent. (consideration: CR S1972-1975)
+- 2018-03-22 — Passed Senate with an amendment by Voice Vote. (text: CR S1974-1975)
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S1974-1975)
+- 2018-03-22 — Senate amendment agreed to: Amendment SA 2225 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Senate amendment proposed (on the floor): Amendment SA 2225 proposed by Senator McConnell for Senator Lankford.(consideration: CR S1973; text: CR S1973)
+- 2018-03-22 — Senate amendment submitted
+- 2018-03-22 — The committee substitute as amended agreed to by Unanimous Consent.